 - Suicide attempts, which could lead to untimely death

-Why Seek Treatment for Dual Diagnosis
+Why Seek Treatment for Dual Diagnosis at Keystone Treatment Center

 When a person suffers from a substance use disorder or a mental health condition, he or she is likely to experience a great deal of turmoil if treatment is not sought.
 However, the presence of both of these types of concerns within an individual’s life carries the potential to cause monumental devastation if effective care is not received.
 A dual diagnosis can be quite complex and trigger a whole host of negative outcomes.
 Depending on the type of addiction and mental illness that are present, the effects can include an inability to acquire or maintain employment, perform well in school, and avoid engagement in criminal activity.
 Additionally, those suffering from a dual diagnosis may experience the demise of meaningful relationships with loved ones and isolation from peers.
 Furthermore, the ongoing abuse of drugs and/or alcohol can result in the worsening of mental illness symptoms, which could perpetuate the vicious cycle of substance abuse.
 Fortunately, there are treatment options that exist that can greatly improve the lives of those who are afflicted by dual diagnosis.